cypress-io/cypress-documentation/content/guides/component-testing/framework-configuration.md

 }
 ```

-Lastly, tell Cypress where to find your test in the configuration file.
+Lastly, tell Cypress where to find your test in the Cypress configuration.
 In this
 example all the tests are in `src` and named `test.js`:

 ```json